-In my short history of self-publishing Science Fiction eBooks, there are several profound things I have learned.
+In my short history of self-publishing Science Fiction eBooks, there are several things I’ve learned.
 Profound mistakes to be more exact.
-Three very important things which are a MUST if you are serious about becoming a writer, I share below.
+I share below, three important things which are a must if you are serious about becoming a writer.

 I don’t give a lot of advice on writing because there are tons of writers out there doing just that.
 But these are things I wished I’d known before I ever started writing and definitely before my first self-published eBook.
 Had I known these things, I could have saved myself some embarrassment, lots of money, and maybe a friend or two.

 #1 To Do: Create Your Own Reference Library

 Sure I took creative writing in college, and a multitude of journalism courses, but no one ever told me to start by obtaining a library of books pertaining to writing, and most positively pertaining to self-editing.

 So my number one suggestion before you ever save that first word in Microsoft Office, whether you are going to self-publish or go traditional, build a reference library.

 No matter how much or how little you want to invest in your reference library, the following, in my opinion, are must-haves.
 I will start with first on the list by emphasizing if you don’t have this one, it’s a must.